 These Crab Cakes with Remoulade Sauce are quite possibly the best crab cakes I’ve ever had!

-The remoulade sauce, which is a french condiment similar to tartar sauce, really complimented the crab cakes perfectly!
+The remoulade sauce, which is a French condiment similar to tartar sauce, really complimented the crab cakes perfectly!

-Be sure to bookmark this blog post because we will be updating it every time we make a new crab meat recipe!
+Finally, be sure to bookmark this blog post because we will be updating it every time we make a new crab meat recipe!

 Next up will be a Chicken Chesapeake recipe!
 So stay tuned!